ckswilliams/modOpenREM/docs/skindosemap.rst

    Figure 3: 3D visualisation of the data

-* Moving the mouse whilst holding down the left-hand mouse button rotates the 3D model
-* Using the mouse wheel zooms in and out
 * A simple 3D model of a person is displayed in the bottom left corner.
 This is to enable the viewer to orientate themselves when viewing the 3D skin dose map